Who says you need to leave Singapore to take scenic photos with what looks like a wild Amazon forest, a Japanese bamboo garden, and an Aussie quarry?

 Despite being relatively new, this unique park has been attracting flocks of visitors.

 Go ahead and take that IG-worthy photo under the bamboo grove.
-Then, carry on to explore other attractions in the surrounding area such as the SPH Walk Of Giants – where massive trees live.
+Then, explore other attractions in the surrounding area such as the SPH Walk Of Giants – where massive trees live.

 Nearest MRT: Botanic Gardens MRT